whisthq/whist/webserver/docs/authentication.rst

 Don't be alarmed to find two custom claims in each access token's payload.
-The ``https://api.fractal.co/stripe_customer_id`` claim contains the ID of the Stripe customer record that is associated with the authorized user's Fractal account.
+The ``https://api.fractal.co/stripe_customer_id`` claim contains the ID of the Stripe customer record that is associated with the authorized user's Whist account.
 The ``https://api.fractal.co/subscription_status`` claim contains a string indicating the user's subscription status.
 Note that, per Auth0's guidelines, each of these claims is `namespaced`_ with the namespace URL